The Minister's Awards

 Assessing students for nomination

-When assessing students for language proficiency, the school selection committee should take into consideration:
+When assessing students for language proficiency, the school selection committee should refer to the Community languages schools proficiency descriptors taking into consideration:

 Reading and listening tasks